butlerc9/AirQuality_Hackathon_2023/README.md

   airquality_hackathon_2023-data_science_container-1  |         http://cd4b6e099fea:8888/lab?token=06a17014f4873287007fb090df9c10da375ad0b3f1c46d45
   airquality_hackathon_2023-data_science_container-1  |      or http://127.0.0.1:8888/lab?token=06a17014f4873287007fb090df9c10da375ad0b3f1c46d45
 ```
-6. If you go to this url in your browser you can access Jupyter
+6. If you go to this url in your browser you can access Jupyter (you may need to try both)

 ## 🏁 Downloading Datasets <a name = "getting_started"></a>